mmestreprofluent/PyBlast/README.md

 print (gal.run(ncore=4))
 ```

 By default, results are only output alignments.
-Tou can also use the callback function `run_pair_identity` which will automatically determine query and subject similarity of each alignments.
+You can also use the callback function `run_pair_identity` which will automatically determine query and subject similarity of each alignments.

 ```python3
 records = SeqIO.parse(query, "fasta")